 Myth #1: That only requesting translations from the world’s biggest translation companies is the only way to guarantee a good translation.

 So the idea here is that only a very large multinational LSP (Language Service Provider) can produce the goods.
 Nope, afraid not, that’s a huge misconception.
 If you are seeking translation for just one language or in a specialized industry, you might even be better off working with a small agency or a professional freelance translator who understands the intricate nuances of a region or language.
-Large agencies have their role of course – usually in supporting large customers that spend hundreds of thousands of dollars/euro or yen on translations.
+Large agencies have their role of course–usually in supporting large customers that spend hundreds of thousands of dollars/euro or yen on translations.
 Just as a Ferrari might not be the best option for doing the weekly groceries, and IBM servers to run your desktop applications, large providers and their intricate compartmentalization are definitely not the best solution for every single type of project.

 Myth #3: Getting a “back translation” will ensure quality.So there are two ways to look at this: 1) Translate into the target language and then have that translated back into the source language by the same LSP.
 2) Get one LSP to translate one way then get another LSP to translate it back again.
-The theory is that they can spot errors by comparing the different versions.
+The theory is that you can spot errors by comparing the different versions.
 In reality, this process is destined to fail.
 Why?
 Because a good translation has already been localized with expressions that are adequate for the language.
 Try it yourself using any online automatic translation tool like Microsoft’s Bing or Google Translate: misunderstandings can occur at any point during the process.
-If the LSP producing the “back translation” makes a mistake, there will indeed be a difference between the source and the back-translated version, but the customer will have no ability to ascertain the source of the error.
+If the LSP producing the “back translation” makes a mistake, there will indeed be a difference between the source and the back-translated version, but the customer will have no means of ascertaining the source of the error.
 This is an unnecessary expense and time-consuming practice that is best avoided.
 Talk about proper quality control procedures and discuss reports on checks with your translation company.
 Any reputable company will provide check logs and review logs from the editor or proofreader for your peace of mind.
 The relationship will become more transparent and, from a standards point of view, you will be able to verify that quality checks are followed.

 Myth #4: Bilingual employees will be able to translate that for us…